noclat/R76/readme.md

 The URLs could be written both **with or without any extension**. `//example.com/sitemap` and `//example.com/sitemap.xml` are equaly regarded by the framework.
 Make sure the extension doesn't appear in the ROUTE command.

 ## Callbacks
-Callbacks could be files, functions or methods.
+Callbacks could be files, anonymous functions, and function or method names.
 If it’s a file, it will just be included (and executed).
-If it’s a function or a method, just give the name, without the parenthesis.
+If it’s a function or a method name, just pass the name, without the parenthesis.
 Examples: `load`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.

+**Warning**: callbacks in a configuration file can not be anonymous functions since it's a string.

 ## GET parameters
 GET parameters aren’t part of the route.
 Any callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
 You can access those parameters in your code to make changes according to their values.